This post is Part 1 of a multi-part series:

 Boot Camp: If you intend to install Windows on your internal hard drive, you don’t technically need to follow my tutorial.
 You can just use Apple’s built-in Boot Camp Assistant, which more or less walks you through the process.
 But even if you will be following my tutorial, which places Windows on your external drive, you’ll still need to use Boot Camp Assistant to download the Windows drivers for your computer.

 Virtual Box: This free, open source application allows you to run an operating system in a virtual machine.
 We’re still going to install Windows natively.
 The problem is that it isn’t technically possible to install Windows on a Mac’s external drive.
 (Even installing Windows to an external drive on a PC can get a little complicated.)
 But by using the emulator, we’re able to play a sort of trick on the computer that actually makes this possible.

 rEFInd: This boot manager allows you to choose which operating system you want to run when you start your computer.
-Technically, macOS has this functionality built in, but in my experience, it is not able to see Windows on an external drive on its own.
-You’ll also need it to boot Linux.
+Technically, macOS has this functionality built in, but in my experience, it sometimes struggles to see Windows on an external drive without help.
+The rEFInd boot manager provides that help.
+You’ll also need it to boot into Linux.

 The next two parts of this series detail the installation and setup process for Windows and Linux, respectively.
 Depending on your needs, feel free to follow just one or both sets of instructions.